Parks and Recreation

-The Ridge at Leon Valley Park – currently under construction, there is a large detention pond that was recently cleaned out and resodded to be used as an open play area, with partial walking trail.
-Other planned improvements include a basketball shoot area, outdoor fitness equipment, playscape, water fountain, benches, picnic tables, and a pavilion.
+The Ridge at Leon Valley Park – currently under construction, there is a large detention pond that was recently cleaned out and resodded to be used as an open play area, with a walking trail.
+This park has shaded outdoor fitness equipment and playscape, benches, picnic tables, and a pavilion.
 The Ridge at Leon Valley Park walking path will eventually connect with Huebner Creek on the south side of the Bandera Road bridge.

 Huebner Creek Proposed Greenway Park – Huebner Creek, from the south side of the Bandera Road bridge to Shadow Mist, is undergoing a major transformation, but this additional 36 acres will eventually be deeded to the City to be developed as an addition to the park system, with a hike & bike trail that will connect to the City of San Antonio’s Greenway Trail system.

 Check back with us for updates as these areas are developed, but for now, we urge everyone to get outside and enjoy your community parks and trails!

 For more information on recommended improvements to the Park, please refer to the Park Master Plan.
-Reservations for the small and large pavilions and athletic fields at Raymond Rimkus Park are accepted through Leon Valley City Hall, while the maintenance of all the parks is the responsibility of the Public Works Department.
+Reservations for the small and large pavilions and athletic fields at Raymond Rimkus Park are accepted through the Online Reservation System, while the maintenance of all the parks is the responsibility of the Public Works Department.
 For more information on rental of the park facilities, please read our brochure or contact City Hall at 684-1391.
 For Park maintenance concerns, please contact Public Works at 681-1232.

 Park Bucks Program